Saibot393/perceptive/README.md

   - Allows for Lock peeking world setting Lock peeking distance to be set to limit the distance over which players can peek locks
   - Allows for Door moving world setting Door moving distance to be set to limit the distance over which players can move doors
 - Maximum Interaction Distance: to limit the distance over which players can interact with doors
+- Use Pf2e rules[Pf2e only]: to activate Pf2e specific behaviour
 - Show Perceptive walls [DEBUG]: to show the modules walls in the wall layer for debug purposes

 ### Compatibility: